bielern/svelte-patent-cockpit/article/ARTICLE.md

 ## CRUD with forms

-Similar, also the CRUD functionalities for creating, updating and deleting patents is implemented with basic forms (again not showing the Tailwind CSS classes for styling)
+Similar to the login forms, the CRUD functionalities for creating, updating and deleting patents are also implemented with basic forms (again not showing the Tailwind CSS classes for styling)
 ```
 <script lang="ts">
     export let data